 That’s why wearing appropriate safety footwear can help prevent the spread of funguses.
 Normally safety shoes are not washed very often, but in most cases fresh socks are a sufficient barrier for preventing the spores inside the shoes from reaching the feet.
 Moreover, washing your feet with water and soap everyday also helps to prevent fungal infections.

 So, to sum up, here are my recommendations and tips:

-- Wear breathable safety footwear (non water repellent), made of breathable materials such as suede (ideally perforated) or textiles.
+- Wear breathable safety footwear (type S1 or S1P), made of breathable materials such as suede (ideally perforated) or textiles.
 Open shoes are the best: if possible a pair of safety sandals is your best option.

 - your safety footwear should have a large toecap, so that your toenails don’t touch it (which may cause pain, especially if they are sick), so avoid models with a tapered shape.

 - change your socks often and choose socks of natural materials, or of synthetic materials which let the air get through, so staying dry even when you sweat.